rensimlab/rensimlab.github.io/README.md

 All RSL data is stored physically on `galaxyportal`.
 The server can be accessed by any authorized users via SSH and currently runs Ubuntu 18.04.5.

-Any data from the Renaissance Simulations suite available for download on [rensimlab.github.io](rensimlab.github.io) are stored in `/mnt/data/renaissance`.
+Any data from the Renaissance Simulations suite available for download on [rensimlab.github.io](rensimlab.github.io) is stored in `/mnt/data/renaissance`.
 For each simulation there exists an individual directory under its name that mimics the following file structure, where `X` is a placeholder for incremental numerical values:

 ```
 Sim_Name/